 This post may include Amazon links.
 As an Amazon Associate I earn from qualifying purchases.

-Shrimp Mozambique is a famous dish that’s wildly popular in Portuguese restaurants.
-The shrimp is simmered in a bold and savory garlic sauce that’s made from beer, an array of seasonings and a dash of hot sauce.
-White rice and fried potatoes are traditionally served with this quick and easy 30 minute dish.
+Shrimp Mozambique is a famous Portuguese dish inspired by bold spices and flavors of Africa.
+The shrimp is simmered in a bold garlic sauce that’s made with beer, high quality seasonings and a dash of hot sauce.
+White rice or fried potatoes are traditionally served with this quick and easy 30 minute dish.

 What is Shrimp Mozambique?

-- 11.2 ounce bottle of Portuguese lager – Super Bock and Sagres are two of the most popular Portuguese beers in the States.
-They are both lagers.
+- Portuguese lager – Super Bock and Sagres are two popular Portuguese beers that you can buy in the States.
 If you can’t find them in your area, any pale lager or non-sweet white wine will do.

 - Hot sauce – made from piri-piri or cayenne peppers